-Inpatient Behavioral Health Services for Members in an Institution for Mental Diseases who are between the Ages of 21 and 64: The Contractor may provide a members aged 21-64 inpatient treatment in an Institution for Mental Diseases (IMD), so long as the facility is a hospital providing psychiatric or substance use disorder inpatient care or a sub-acute facility providing psychiatric or substance use disorder crisis residential services, and length of stay in the IMD is for no more than 15 cumulative days during the calendar month.
+Inpatient Behavioral Health Services for Members in an Institution for Mental Diseases: The Contractor may provide members who are over the age of 21 and below the age of 65 inpatient treatment in an Institution for Mental Diseases (IMD), so long as the facility is a hospital providing psychiatric or SUD inpatient care or a sub-acute facility providing psychiatric or SUD crisis residential services, and length of stay in the IMD is for no more than 15 cumulative days during the calendar month.
+In accordance with 42 CFR 457.1201(e) and 42 CFR 438.3(e)(2)(i)-(iii), the State has determined that treatment in an IMD is a medically appropriate and cost effective substitute for the behavioral health service covered under the State plan in other settings.
+Contractors may, but are not required, to use an IMD in lieu of other behavioral health services.
+The Contractor is prohibited from requiring an enrollee to access behavioral health services at an IMD.

 AHCCCS considers the following provider types to be IMDs: B1-Residential Treatment CTR-Secure (17+ Beds), B3-Residential Treatment Center - Non-Secure, B6-Subacute Facility (17+ Beds), and 71-Psychiatric Hospital.
 When the length of stay is no more than 15 cumulative days during the calendar month, AHCCCS shall pay the Contractor the full monthly capitation [42 CFR 438.6(e)].
-The Contractor may not require the member to use an IMD.
-Services may be provided in an IMD only when the services meet the requirements for in lieu of services at 42 CFR 457.1201(e) and 42 CFR 438.3(e)(2)(i)-(iii).

-When the length of stay in the IMD is more than 15 cumulative days during the calendar month, AHCCCS shall recoup the full monthly capitation from all Contractors regardless of whether the Contractor is responsible for inpatient behavioral health services and regardless of whether the

-Contractor authorized the IMD stay.
+When the length of stay in the IMD is more than 15 cumulative days during the calendar month, AHCCCS shall recoup the full monthly capitation from all Contractors regardless of whether the Contractor is responsible for inpatient behavioral health services and regardless of whether the Contractor authorized the IMD stay.
 AHCCCS shall pay all Contractors pro-rated capitation based on any days during the month the member was not an inpatient in the IMD when the IMD stay(s) exceeds 15 days.

-When the length of stay in the IMD is more than 15 cumulative days during the calendar month, the Contractor must provide the member all medically necessary services during the IMD stay that are covered under this Contract and that would be Title XIX compensable but for the IMD stay.
+When the length of stay in the IMD is more than 15 cumulative days during the calendar month, the Contractor shall provide the member all medically necessary services during the IMD stay that are covered under this Contract and that would be Title XIX compensable but for the IMD stay.
 The Contractor shall submit encounters for all services provided during the IMD stay.

 The Contractor shall submit notification of an IMD Placement Exceeding 15 Days as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
-Refer to ACOM Policy 109 for further information on the IMD 15 day limit.
+Refer to ACOM Policy 109 for further information on the IMD 15-day limit.